Edward Matthew Ward: Opposition to Pre-Raphaelitism

 In the 1850s Ward came into conflict with the Pre-Raphaelites, especially Millais, whose style of art he considered un-British.
 Ward's painting of Charlotte Corday being led to execution beat Millais's Ophelia for a prize at Liverpool, leading to much debate at the time.

 His historical paintings led to Ward's commission to paint eight scenes in the corridor leading into the House of Commons, despite the fact that he had won nothing at the original 1843 competition.
 These were to depict parallel episodes on the Royalist and Parliamentary sides in the Civil War.
 Ward's paintings depict the opposed figures as if confronting one another across the corridor.

-Later work
+Later work and death

 Ward continued to paint Hogarthian versions of episodes from British history throughout the 1860s, including Hogarth's Studio in 1739 (1863; York Art Gallery) and the Antechamber at Whitehall during the Dying Moments of Charles II (1865; Walker Art Gallery, Liverpool).
 In the 1870s, he painted some modern-life genre subjects.